 Facaros and Pauls summarize it well: “We don’t do hotels and restaurants and shopping; instead, we offer a cultural companion that can enrich your visit like no other guide, on paper or pixels.”

-Finally, there’s Ulmon’s City Guide.
+It’s also worth checking out Ulmon’s City Guide for Barcelona.
 This app has customization options for specific subjects that interest you, like history, architecture, or landmarks.
 You can also create a list of must-see places within the app, to generate your own itinerary.

 Using reviews from TripAdvisor (which acquired the site in 2014) and adding a range of filters, you can book directly through the app.
 Many restaurants offer a discount of up to 50%, and you’ll receive reward points with each booking that you can redeem on future meals.